-We've tested over 10 personal blenders, and below are our recommendations for the best personal blenders.
-Check out our recommendations for the best blenders, the best blenders for smoothies, and the best blenders for under $100.
+We've tested over 20 personal blenders, and below are our recommendations for the best options to buy.
+Check out our picks for the best mini blenders, the best Vitamix blenders, the best blenders for smoothies, and the best blenders for under $100.

 If you want to choose for yourself, here is the list of all our personal blender reviews.
 Be careful not to get too caught up in the details.
 While no blender is perfect, most blenders are great enough to please almost everyone, and the differences are often not noticeable unless you look for them.